cmsc240-f23/cmsc240-f23.github.io/labs/lab4.md

 For example, in this configuration the character 'A' would be encrypted as 'N', since 'A' on the inner rotor is aligned with 'H' on the outer rotor, and 'H' on the middle rotor is aligned with 'N' on the outer rotor.
 After performing this encryption, the inner rotor is rotated clockwise, so the letter 'A' would next be encrypted as 'D'.

 Note that decrypting a message requires following the same steps, only in reverse: Find the character on the outer rotor, note the character aligned with it on the middle rotor, find that character on the outer rotor, then output the character aligned with it on the inner rotor.
 Don't forget to rotate the rotors after each letter is decrypted.
+The rotor is also rotated clockwise during decryption.

 ## Task Requirements